Department of Women, Gender, and Sexuality Graduate Student Handbook

 Qualifying Master’s Exam

-Students are given two weeks (scheduled by the student and the Director of Graduate Studies) to complete the exam.
+Students are given two weeks, typically between the end of the fall and beginning of the spring semester, to take the exam.
+The exact dates will be determined by the students and the DGS.
+All students must take the exam at the same time unless there are extenuating circumstances.
 If a student does not answer all three questions (1 chosen from each course), the exam is considered incomplete and will result in a failure of the exam.
-Failure to submit the exam within the allotted two weeks will also result in failure.
+Failure to submit the exam within the allotted 72 hours will also result in failure.
 The Graduate Program Coordinator and Director of Graduate Studies will ensure that the exam adheres to any individual accommodations communicated through the AAAC.
 All students will be notified of qualifying exam results, including comments from qualifying examination committee members, via letter sent through the University of Kansas e-mail system no later than two weeks after the conclusion of the exam.
 The DGS will send out confirmation of the exam to the committee and will inform the Graduate Program Coordinator who will submit the required forms to the graduate school for approval.

 Students who commence the exam but are unable to finish it for highly unusual or extenuating circumstances, such as documented medical issues or a death in the family, should retake the exam within 90 days and will be given new questions.
 Students should inform the Director of Graduate Studies at the earliest possible time if an exam must be stopped.